Published March 30, 2020

-After earning his degree in 1985 (his wife, Sema Soygenis, earned her MArch the following year), he worked as a project architect at a series of private firms in Maryland: RCG Architects in Baltimore, CHK Architects and Planners in Silver Spring, and MCA Architecture, again in Baltimore.
-Along the way, he hung out his own shingle as Studio Soygenis Partnership, later renamed S+ ARCHITECTURE, a practice commitment he has maintained for three decades.
+After earning his degree in 1985; his wife, Sema Soygenis, earned her M. Arch. degree the following year; he worked as a project architect at a series of private firms in Maryland.
+Along the way, Murat and Sema hung out their own shingle as Studio Soygenis Partnership, later renamed S+ ARCHITECTURE, a practice commitment they have maintained for more than three decades.

 In 1995 he and Sema returned to Turkey where he was appointed lecturer in architecture at Yildiz Technical University in Istanbul.
 There he quickly worked his way up through the ranks to full professor and in 2010, Dean of Architecture.
 In all, he taught more than 5,000 undergraduate and 500 graduate students.
-In his practice he realized 150 projects.
+In their practice they realized more than 150 projects.